azaleax/dailyprogrammer-challenges/challenge-362-route-cipher/README.md

 <https://www.reddit.com/r/dailyprogrammer/comments/8n8tog/20180530_challenge_362_intermediate_route/>

 ## Problem Description:
-Given input string and direction, populate the string into the array in a traditional left-to-right, up-to-down, manner.
+Given input string and direction, populate the string into an array of given dimension in a traditional left-to-right, up-to-down, manner.
 When encoding, use the same array as a reference, and create the encoded string by going through the array in a spiral in either clock-wise or counter-clockwise direction.

 More detailed description and example can be found at the challenge link